christianblais/shash/README.md

 Shash
 =====
-Shash provides quick way to handle configuration file, settings or other form of key/value store.
+Shash provides a quick way to handle configuration file, settings or other form of key/value store.
 It's based on a single hash, but lets you set/read keys like attributes.
 Shash stands for StructHash or, for intimates, SuperHash.